Four Steps to Manage Nitrogen (Organically) for Cannabis

 Plants can uptake various sources of nitrogen…

-In conventional (“salt-based”) cannabis production, most growers use exclusively nitrate and ammonium.
+In conventional (“salt-based”) cannabis production in coco, most growers use exclusively nitrate and ammonium.
 In these systems, plants prefer 70-90% nitrate and 10-30% ammonium.
-Growers have the ability to hold nitrogen concentrations constant through an entire round using soluble fertilizers like calcium nitrate or potassium nitrate.
+Growers have the ability to hold nitrogen concentrations fairly constant through an entire round using soluble fertilizers like calcium nitrate or potassium nitrate.

 Nitrogen levels may look like this…